DamoM73/microbit_python/14_piicodev_colour.md

 ## Getting set up

-### Connect the PiicoDev sensor to your Micro:bit
+### Connect the PiicoDev module to your Micro:bit

-Plug your Micro:bit into the PiicoDev adapter (buttons LED matrix facing up), connect your sensor to the adapter via the PiicoDev cable and connect your Micro:bit to your computer with a USB lead.
+Plug your Micro:bit into the PiicoDev adapter (buttons LED matrix facing up), connect your module to the adapter via the PiicoDev cable and connect your Micro:bit to your computer with a USB lead.

 ### Download the PiicoDev Modules and Example Code